 • Like to be part of the family

-Borders are pack-oriented dogs, so they should live indoors with the family and not outside – to exclude them from the activity of the household makes for one miserable Border Terrier.
+Borders are pack-oriented dog breeds, so they should live indoors with the family and not outside – to exclude them from the activity of the household makes for one miserable Border Terrier.

-Borders definitely like to see themselves as one of the pack – they don’t need to be treated like humans, but definitely need to feel like one of the family!
+Like their cousins the Cairn Terrier, Fox Terrier, Dandie Dinmont Terrier and Russell Terrier, Borders definitely like to see themselves as one of the pack – these dog breeds don’t need to be treated like humans, but definitely need to feel like one of the family!

 When it comes to training, Borders can be both a blessing and a curse; they learn the rules of the household very quickly, and are happy when they know where they stand within that hierarchy – be consistent with what they are and aren’t allowed to do to maintain this happiness.